gradle/develocity-actions/README.md

 #### Summary

-By default, a summary will be added to the GitHub workflow calling the action (can be skipped with `add-job-summary` is set to `false`):
+By default, a summary will be added to the GitHub workflow calling the action (can be skipped if `add-job-summary` is set to `false`):

 ![workflow](./doc/summary-workflow.png)